 In return for the donor’s gift of cash or securities, the ESSL will make quarterly payments to an annuitant or annuitants for life in a single-life or two-life annuity.

 These payments are fixed and based on the market value of the initial gift and the annuitant's age.
-After the life of the annuitant(s), the residual value of the annuity contract passes to the ESSL for general operations or to certain specific funds.
+After the life of the annuitant(s), the residual value of the annuity contract passes to ESSL for general operations or to certain specific funds.

 What are the Benefits of an ESSL Charitable Gift Annuity?